raulodev/Forward-tweet-bot/README.md

 <b>What does this ? </b>

-Follow the tweets in real time of a user, in this case the user [@TwitterDev](https://twitter.com/TwitterDev?s=09)
+Follow the tweets in real time from any user